globocom/iprange/README.md

 ## Notice

 The ranges MUST not overlap!
+If they do, you should consider using the `redis-intervals` branch, that relies on [intervals sets in Redis](https://github.com/hoxworth/redis/tree/2.6-intervals), as described in this [blog post](http://blog.togo.io/how-to/adding-interval-sets-to-redis/).

 ## Contributing